Table of Contents

 Inside the nucleus of a human cell are 23 pairs of chromosomes containing DNA strands.
 Each arm DNA consists of four nucleotide bases (adenine (A), thymine (T), guanine (G) and cytosine (C)) which are arranged in a specific sequence that determines the genes.

 A genome contains all the necessary information that is needed by an organism to produce, maintain, and reproduce.
-Each genome in the human body contains more than 3 million of DNA base pairs, and all of this fits inside the microscopic nucleus of every cell.
+Each genome in the human body contains more than 3 million DNA base pairs, and all of this fits inside the microscopic nucleus of every cell.

 Number of Genes and Complexity